Last updated on July 31, 2020 by Dan Nanni

 kernel.panic = 10

-Finally, in order to reboot automatically after kernel panic, you could also leverage the /proc filesystem to update a related kernel parameter as follows.
+/proc filesystem and update a related kernel parameter as follows.